 From the parking area, this Coastal Virginia hike took me 45 minutes, including time spent stopping to enjoy the scenic views from the benches.

-Plan to bring a picnic lunch and learn more about the life of the Washington Family.
+Pack a lunch and learn more about the life of the Washington Family.
 Bring your bike as you can also explore George Washington’s birthplace on two wheels.

-Kids can earn a virtual Junior Ranger badge by completing several activities, including an online scavenger hunt, de-coding a secret letter and coloring in waterways.
+Kids can earn a Junior Ranger badge by completing several activities, including a scavenger hunt and coloring pages.